 Letter From Key West: Appreciating The Off-Season

-June 20th was the official first day of summer, but it’s felt like summer for weeks already.
+Last year, June 20th was the official first day of summer, but it had felt like summer for weeks already.
 Many of us dread the humid days when we can barely walk to our cars without breaking a sweat.
 Writer Nancy Klingener has learned to appreciate summer and the off-season in Key West.
 Her full essay is below.

 Nancy Klingener describes herself as “a recovering journalist, aspiring librarian and addicted reader” living in Key West, Florida.
 She’s also the writer behind the The Bone Island Book Blog.